TooFuW/ShortMoji/README.md

 - **Fast correction** : If you misspell a shortcut, you can retype it (if you do it right away) and it will still be replaced ! 😎

 - **Lightweight program** : ShortMoji is a lightweight utility program that doesn't slow down your system.
-And if you want, you can easily close the program by clicking your Escape key twice ! 🤓
+And if you want, you can easily close the program with the icon in the system tray ! 🤓

 - **System tray** : The program also has a system tray icon that you can click to see the repository or close the program ! 💻